 Where is it taking place?

-Hospitals in the United Kingdom, Australia, France, and the Spain
+Hospitals in the UK, Australia, France, and Spain.

 Who is included?

 Patients who have had a recent nephrectomy (partial or radical; between 28 days and 91 days ago) and show no signs of macroscopic residual disease.